OpenDirective/brian/README.md

 # Brian

-## Easy communications and media access for people with cognative disabilities.
+## Easy communication and media access for people with cognative disabilities.

 Brian is designed primarily for users with cognitive disabilities such as early stage dementia and who dislike complexity and distractions.
 It should also be of use for people with low digital literacy.

 Brian provides the user with uncomplicated access to communication and media which is moderated by a carer.
 A typical use case would be Brian as part of a service enabling a family member to keep in contact with a older person who lives remotely and has low digital literacy and/or early stage dementia.

-For example Brian includes an email client with only the minimum basics providedon screen.
-Users can easily communicate with a few well known people.
-There are also a range of easy media players including video.
+For example Brian includes an email client with only the minimum basics provided on screen.
+Users can easily communicate with a few people.
+There are also a range of easy to use media players including video.

 ## User roles
 There are 2 main user roles with Brian.

-1. The end user accessing the simplified UX on a suitbale devices such as a tablet.
+1. The end user accessing the simplified UX on a suitable device such as a tablet.
 2. The carer who use a simple interface to configure the user experience and existing communication and media services like gmail or picassa.

 ## Key features